 The good woman’s young sons saw the clickers suddenly appear in the fiery chaos but their glimpses were fleeting.
 One clearly saw one of the balls of fire pop open when it hit the ground ahead of him as he ran.
 He saw the skyweed shell crack with a puff, but that was it.
 As he told everyone afterwards, it was empty, nothing came out of it.
 He was sure.

 They both saw many clickers.
 Some seemed to be hurt.
 Certainly some were helping others.
 They both saw a fairly large female carrying a small screaming juvenile in her arms.
 Smoke and swirling embers engulfed the stand of trees but there was a keen, sweet smell in the air, lovely and awful at the same time.
 “As though a thousand rose bushes were burning,” one of the good woman’s sons described it later.
 “It made me giddy with a sort of terrible glee.”

 The drunken farmer’s screams led them to her and they dragged her out of the flames into the hillside field, away from the burning trees and skyweed.
-She was heavy.
+They pulled one large are each.
 The boys were gagging and gasping with the effort of it.

 They plopped onto some muddy, freshly ploughed soil.
 They sat there with the farmer moaning between them, and looked back at the terrible thing she had done.
 The smell of the cool earth seeped around them and calmed them.
 The fire raged but there were no more clickers to be seen.

 The fire burned all night and into the morning.
 Some of it so high up in the sky it seemed to meet with the sun.
 As the next evening came it was still glowing faintly above the blackened skeleton of the stand of trees and in a hardly there line out over The Edge.